gombibi/gombibi/README.md

 ### Hi there 👋

 - 🔭 I wanna be a professional web developer.
+- 🚀 I'm good at Java, Spring.
-- 🌱 I’m currently learning Java, Spring.
+- 🌱 I’m currently learning Spring Boot, JPA.

-- 📫 How to reach me: bb.style.on@gmail.com
+- 📫 How to reach me: gomdvivi@gmail.com